Life's Tough Challenges

 The Opinions of Others.

-Whether you are in your early years, a young adult, middle-aged, looking toward retirement, or retired, it is likely you will hear someone suggest what you should or should not be doing at your age.
+Whether you are in your early years, a young adult, middle-aged, looking toward retirement, or retired, you will likely hear someone suggest what you should or should not be doing at your age.

 The Emotion of Fear.

 Fear can paralyze, cause post-traumatic stress disorder, and it is a difficult obstacle to navigate.
-If you experience an overabundance of fear or anxiety, it is important for you to seek the help of a mental health professional.
+If you experience an overabundance of fear or anxiety, you need to seek from a mental health professional.
 Otherwise, Mark Tyrrell has published 5 surefire ways to overcome fear to help you overcome this challenge.

 F - First; A - Attempt; I - In; L - Learning.
 Every time you fail, take it as an opportunity reassess and learn where you went wrong and how to improve the situation to prevent it from happening again.